iricigor/PS-azmi/README.md

 Here is list of blob commands and their parameters.

-All commands support also argument `--Identity` (managed identity client ID), which can be skipped if VM has exactly one managed identity.
+All commands support also argument `-Identity` (managed identity client ID), which can be skipped if VM has exactly one managed identity.

+All commands support also argument `-Verbose`, which will produce additional output about commandlet execution to verbose output stream.

 ### Storage Blob commands 💾

-  - [x] `Get-AzmiBlob` -Container - List all blobs
+  - [x] `Get-AzmiBlob -Container` - List all blobs
-  - [x] `Get-AzmiBlobContent -Blob -File` - Download single blob
+  - [x] `Get-AzmiBlobContent -Blob -File -DeleteAfterCopy` - Download single blob
-  - [x] `Get-AzmiBlobContent -Container -Directory` - Download multiple blobs
+  - [x] `Get-AzmiBlobContent -Container -Directory -DeleteAfterCopy` - Download multiple blobs
   - [x] `Set-AzmiBlobContent -Blob -File` - Upload single blob
   - [x] `Set-AzmiBlobContent -Container -Directory` - Upload multiple blobs